shakfu/forth/docs/forth-midi/bracket_syntax.md

-# Proposal: Bracket Sequence Syntax
+# Bracket Sequence Syntax

-**Status:** Draft
+**Status:** Implemented
 **Author:** team-forth-midi
 **Date:** 2025-12-30

 ## Summary

-This proposal introduces a new bracket syntax `[ ... ]` for creating sequences of notes as first-class values.
+The bracket syntax `[ ... ]` creates sequences of notes as first-class values.
 The closing bracket `]` creates a sequence object; the comma `,` plays it.
 This replaces the need for comma-per-note notation while enabling sequence manipulation before playback.

+Sequences can hold both musical elements (pitches, chords, rests, dynamics, durations) and plain numbers for use with generative operations.

 ## Motivation